Houses along a residential street.

 When you’re going through the home buying process and applying for a mortgage, there are a few expenses that might feel inevitable – a down payment, homeowners insurance and closing costs, to name a few – and they can add up quickly.
 If you’re looking to keep these costs lower, consider a no-closing-cost mortgage.

-Let’s look at how this mortgage works, what’s included in closing costs and how much they typically add up to.
+Let’s look at how this mortgage works, what’s included in closing costs and how much they typically add up to when buying a house.
 We’ll also look at the pros and cons of this type of mortgage to help you decide if this is the right loan option for you.

 Closing costs generally include some of the following fees and taxes.
-The fees you’re charged will depend on your loan type and whether or not you carry mortgage insurance:
+The fees you’re charged will depend on your loan type and whether you carry mortgage insurance:

 • Appraisal fees